Metacor/Minecraft-Speedrun-Guide/readme.md

 ### The Nether
 * Falling while in a Boat will [negate all Fall Damage](https://youtu.be/REas9cmjlic?t=686)
 * Killing Burning Hoglins is an easy way to get food in the Nether [Lava Bucket](https://youtu.be/wjbQyyHkr9M?t=110) | [Flint and Steel](https://youtu.be/REas9cmjlic?t=694)
+* if you want to conserve hunger while running, [hit any entity](https://youtu.be/c2VMwhqVHqU?t=1387)
+	* *the video says 'entity that drops food', but the [comments](https://i.imgur.com/wUE5tf9.png) state any entity works*
 * if you need more Blocks while in the Nether, Mine some Netherrack
 	* Netherrack isn't flammable, and it's very fast to Mine (0.1s with an Iron Pickaxe)
 * if there is a far away Ghast attacking you, quickly lower your Render Distance to 2